 Evacuation drills are coordinated by the Public Safety Department every academic school year on the College's main campus.
 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in case of a fire or other emergency.
-At Highline, evacuation drills are used as a way to educate and train occupants on safety issues specific to their building.
+At Highline, evacuation drills are used to educate and train occupants on safety issues specific to their building.
 During the drill, occupants practice drill procedures and familiarize themselves with the location of exits, the evacuation assembly areas and their appointed Building Evacuation Coordinators.
 Evacuation drills are monitored by Public Safety Officers to evaluate responsiveness.

-Emergency procedure posters (see page 29), describing basic incident response to several different scenarios.
+Emergency procedure posters (see page 25), describing basic incident response to several different scenarios, are placed in every college building.
 The College strongly recommends that each student and employee familiarize him or herself with the posters and the evacuation route in their office or classroom.